- Gemini Office

 The requirements of the AAO Distinguished Visitor Scheme, and the application process, are as follows:

-- Applications must be emailed to the Head of AAT Science (link sends e-mail), with an annual deadline of 31 March, for visits in the following July-to-June period.
+- Applications must be emailed to the Head of Research and Outreach, with an annual deadline of 31 March, for visits in the following July-to-June period.

 - Distinguished visitors will spend a minimum of one month at the AAO, with no fixed maximum visit extent.
 In practice, visits longer than about six months will require additional funding support from other sources.
 Matching funding from other sources will be viewed favourably in the ranking of applications.